 In both the Avenir Discovery and the Maxient Innovation categories, the concepts submitted may be for any business and any industry, ideally addressing an unmet need or solving an existing problem.
 Do you have an idea for a new app?
 Do you have an innovative restaurant or retail concept?
 Do you have a new way to deliver a recognized service?
 Do you have a product or service that creates a market that does not exist today?
 Any and all of these ideas would be applicable to the Maxient Innovation category or the Avenir Discovery category.
 The differentiation between these two categories is based on who is eligible to enter.

-The Avenir Discovery category is open to University of South Carolina students, undergraduate or graduate, and alumni who graduated in the last five years (since May 2012).
+The Avenir Discovery category is open to University of South Carolina students, undergraduate or graduate, and alumni who graduated in the last five years (December 2013 and later).
 This category is supported by Avenir, a management consulting firm specializing in entrepreneurship and new business mentoring.

 Entrants in this category must be undergraduate students at the University of South Carolina.
 Any team that enters must be composed completely of USC undergraduate students.
 This category is supported by Maxient, creators of Conduct Manager, the number one software used by university conduct offices.

-The last category is the SCRA Fan Favorite.
+The last category is the Fan Favorite.
 On the evening of the pitch competition, there will be two finalists the Maxient Innovation, and Avenir Discovery categories.
 Those finalists will have been determined by judges who reviewed all the plans submitted.
 The two highest scoring plans which do not make the finals of the first two categories will face off, make their pitches, and the winner will be determined by the audience.
-This category is supported by South Carolina Research Authority an organization dedicated to enriching and enhancing South Carolina's innovation economy.